-There are mineral purifiers available that can prevent and kill any algae that you might encounter during the summer season.
+There are mineral purifiers available that can prevent and kill any algae you might encounter during summer.
 These products are installed at the beginning of summer and provide protection all season long.
 Regular algaecides are typically not added until an issue arises, with the exception of maintenance doses.

 Mineral purifiers work by using heavy metals such as copper or silver to kill algae and bacteria.
 These minerals work faster than chlorine, and most systems claim you can reduce chlorine use by 50% because you now essentially have two sanitizers in your pool.